-Here is another page with more relay configurations (some similar):
+Here is another page with more relay configurations (some are similar):

 http://www.danielsternlighting.com/tech/relays/relays.html <<< And this is the best site I know for improving your auto lighting with added relays.

-If you know any any other useful resources that would be a good fit here, please email me.
+If you know of any other useful resources that would be a good fit here, please email me.